Interrupted Reaching Out Movement

 • the parents give

-When the child cannot fully take from the parents emotionally or relationally, the movement toward life and connection may become interrupted.
+When a child cannot fully receive from their parents emotionally or relationally, this movement toward life and relationship may become interrupted.

 When the Movement Is Interrupted